 Why Gene Therapy Companies are Looking at Colombia for their Clinical Trials?

-A US-based gene therapy company chose Colombia to conduct a phase I clinical trial that could represent a breakthrough in the treatment of Alzheimer's disease (AD) using gene therapy.
-The approval of a gene therapy trial in Colombia takes about 30 days from the date of submission.
+Libella Gene Therapeutics —a US-based company— recently chose Colombia to conduct a phase I clinical trial that could represent a breakthrough in the treatment of Alzheimer's disease (AD) using gene therapy.
+The approval of a gene therapy trial in Colombia takes 30-45 days from the date of submission to an ethics committee.
 This time may be shorter or longer depending on how fast the ethics committee at the health institution (aka research center) evaluates the study documents.
-This positions Colombia as one of the countries with the fastest approval time in Latin America for gene therapy research.
+This positions Colombia as one of the countries with the fastest approval time (and lowest cost) in Latin America for gene therapy research.

 Aged organisms accumulate telomere-derived DNA damage and it has been demonstrated that it is possible to repair or delay the accumulation of this type of damage through telomerase gene therapy.
 The present application thus provides the feasibility of using an Adeno-Associated Virus (AAV) delivery system carrying the hTERT gene to extend the telomeres in neurodegenerative disease to prevent the development, delay or reverse the pathology.